 Preparing for Your Mammogram

-Below are several important steps to take before your mammogram.
+The following list of steps are important to take before your mammogram:

 - Find a facility that specializes in mammograms and continue to use the same facility year after year for consistency and file history.

 - Have the name, address, and phone number of the doctor who ordered the mammogram, so a report can be sent as soon as possible.

 - If you’re getting screened at a new facility, have previous mammograms, biopsies, or other breast treatments you've had sent to the new facility.